 Don’t wait for this question to arrive but equally don’t be too pushy with your questions.
 When communicating with the hiring manager during your interview it’s great to ask questions throughout and show your interest in not only the role but the business as a whole.

-Asking questions about current projects and the development team gives the interviewer an insight into how you will be able to communicate with the whole company and whether your interests and skills compliment with the team to solve problems for the business.
+Asking questions about current projects and the development team gives the interviewer an insight into how you will be able to communicate with the whole company and whether your interests and skills compliment the team to solve problems for the business.
 If the CTO mentions any current problems they are facing, again use this as an opportunity (if they haven’t asked you) to show how you have solved a similar problem before.

 Remember, use your recruiter!

-One sure fire way to get prepared and make sure you stand out in a technical interview is by getting as much information as you can from your recruiter about the interview process beforehand.
+One sure-fire way to get prepared and make sure you stand out in a technical interview is by getting as much information as you can from your recruiter about the interview process beforehand.

 Ask questions about the location, where is it going to take place?
-The office or a public place such as coffee shop?
+The office or a public place such as a coffee shop?
 How long it’s going to last?
-That way you can mentally prepare yourself if you know it’s going to last a couple hours or half a day.
+That way you can mentally prepare yourself if you know it’s going to last a couple of hours or half a day.

-Make sure you push your recruiter for all the information you need to be prepared, especially so if the recruiter doesn’t know an answer to a question.
+Make sure you push your recruiter for all the information you need to be prepared, especially so if the recruiter doesn’t know the answer to a question.
 We love it when candidates ask us questions that we have never been asked before, as it pushes us to be better recruiters and furthers our knowledge and experience of what candidates are looking for.

 We hope these steps will help you to get prepared and make sure you can create a great impression to the CTO.
 If you want any further help with how to stand out in a technical interview, please don’t hesitate to contact me on the usual firstname.lastname@example.org or call +44 (0) 208 944 4180